Electron and muon magnetic moments and implications for dark matter and model characterisation in non-universal $U(1)^\prime$ supersymmetric models: Computational setup and experimental constraints

 Major contributions to the muon $g-2$ come from the neutralino-slepton and chargino-sneutrino loops.
 Thus, apart from the absolute constraints presented in Table \ref{tab:constraints}, LHC limits on the neutralino, chargino, slepton and sneutrino masses \cite{CMS:2021bra,Aad:2019byo,Aad:2019vnb,Aad:2019qnd} also impact the favored parameter region in this context.
 In this work we considered scenarios where the LSP can be the lightest neutralino.
 The lightest sneutrino can also be the LSP and dark matter candidate.
 However, the sneutrino of course has to be dominantly singlet to be consistent with dark matter constraints.
 The lightest neutralino can be bino-dominated, wino-dominated or higgsino-dominated.
 Given the different LSP scenarios, the relevant mass limits on the electroweak sector particles will also be different depending on various factors, like the LSP mass and mixing, the LSP-NLSP mass gap and the available decay modes of the heavier particles (in particular the NLSP). \begin{itemize} \item For a bino-dominated LSP and wino-dominated NLSP, the most stringent constraint comes from their $WZ$ mediated decays.
 The experimental collaborations can exclude the wino-mass up to 650 GeV subjected to the bino mass.
 Similarly the LSP bino mass can be excluded up to at most 300 GeV \cite{CMS:2021bra}.
 If the decay is $Wh$ mediated, the constraints are weaker.
 The bounds in that case on the wino and bino masses are around 250 GeV and 60 GeV respectively at 139 fb$^{-1}$ luminosity \cite{CMS:2021bra}. \item If the SUSY spectra is such that one of the charged sleptons is the NLSP (along with a bino LSP), the heavier neutralino/chargino states may decay to the LSP via these sleptons.
 Depending on the NLSP slepton mass, the limits on the bino LSP and the heavier wino-like neutralino/chargino masses can be more severe.
 In such scenarios, the wino-like neutralino/chargino masses can be excluded up to 1450 GeV while the LSP bino mass can be excluded up to 900 GeV at 139 fb$^{-1}$ luminosity \cite{CMS:2021bra}.
 For $\tau$-enriched slepton mediated decays, the bounds are a bit weaker \cite{CMS:2021bra}. \item Exclusion limits on the bino-mass are weaker for direct search of NLSP sleptons.
 If the NLSP slepton happens to be the lighter stau, the exclusion on the stau NLSP and bino LSP masses can go up to 400 GeV and 150 GeV respectively \cite{Aad:2019byo} at 139 fb$^{-1}$ luminosity.
 If the contributions from selectrons, smuons an staus are combined, the exclusion limit on their masses can go up to 700 GeV while the LSP can be ruled out up to 400 GeV \cite{Aad:2019vnb}. \item For higgsino LSP, the exclusion limits on the neutralino, chargino masses are much weaker.
-In this case, one can only rule out higgsino masses up to 250 GeV at most \cite{Aad:2019qnd}. \item For sneutrino LSP, the constraints are much weaker and no updated results from LHC are available for 13 TeV.
+In this case, one can only rule out higgsino masses up to 250 GeV at most \cite{Aad:2019qnd}. \item The additional ${\tilde B}^\prime$ mixes with the singlino ${\tilde S}$, as seen from the neutralino mass matrix, Eq. \ref{eq:neutralino_mass}.
+Thus like later, it is constrained to be very heavy , due to the constaints on $Z^\prime$ mass ($M_{Z'}>5$ TeV) and not only can it never be the LSP, but its contribution is negligible. \item For sneutrino LSP, the constraints are much weaker and no updated results from LHC are available for 13 TeV.
 One can put constraints on the neutralino, chargino and slepton states assuming sneutrino to be the LSP.
 Those constraints are comparable to the ones already discussed above. \end{itemize}